grezniczek/redcap_javascript_injector/README.md

 For data entry and survey pages, injection can be further limited by specifying one or more instruments.

+Additionally, project injection pages can be controlled by adding parts of the URL to inclusion (_Enable_) and exclusion (_Disable_) list.
+When any inclusion items are found in the URL, a snippet is included.
+When any exclusion item matches, the injection will be rejected.
+Exclusion has priority over inclusion (and over any of the other settings).
+Add one item per line.
+When a line consists of multiple character sequences separated by spaces, all of them have to match, but the order or overlaps are not important.
+E.g., to match the _"Create New Report"_ and _"Edit Existing Report"_ pages, add this to the inclusion box: `DataExport/index.php addedit=1`.
+To target the _"Create New Report"_ specifically, you could add the term `create=1` to the inclusion box (on the same line), or alternatively add `report_id=` to the exclusion box.

 If more than one snippet is injected on the same page, the injections occur in the order the snippets are defined in the configuration dialog.

 ## System Configuration